Sidan heter: http://aitkin.mngenweb.net/index.html

 Erik Ingemar b.3 Nov 1904-d.8 Feb.
 1976

-Ingeborg Elise b.5 Feb 1913-d.27 Jan 1988
+Ingeborg Elise b.5 Feb 1913-d.27 Jan 1988 (My Mum)

 PS: En av J.A:s amerikanska bröder fick jag på foto en gång.
 Han var soldat i första världskriget.
 Tyvärr har jag inget namn.
 Jag tycker att han är mycket lik min onkel Erik >>>>>>>